wxy20850606/wxy20850606.github.io/content/posts/2025/09/investing-principle.md

 5. **Discipline** — Discipline turns good intentions into daily action.
 It’s what makes you wake up early, save cash, study, create, or train — day after day.
 Discipline is the bridge between vision and reality.

+6. **Surrender** — Because no matter how good your strategy, outcomes are never fully in your control.
+Detachment from results gives you resilience, joy in the process, and true freedom.

-Put all five together, and you have a system that protects you, directs you, and compounds your effort.
-That’s why with these five principles, you don’t just get lucky once — you become unstoppable.”
+Put all six together, and you have a system that protects you, directs you, and compounds your effort.
+That’s why with these six principles, you don’t just get lucky once — you become unstoppable.”

 ---

-## Closing (3:40 – 4:00)
+## Closing (4:10 – 4:30)

 “The same principles that gave me +54% in my portfolio are the ones I use to build my life.
-Circle of competence.
-A long runway.
-Focus.
-Patience.
-Discipline.
+Circle of competence — do what you’re good at.
+A long runway — use leverage with a future.
+Focus — direct your energy and time.
+Patience — think in the long term, not the short term.
+Discipline — take action every day.
+Surrender — detach from outcomes and love the process.
 Whether it’s investing or YouTube, I don’t just bet on markets — I bet on clarity, energy, and time.
 That’s the real compounding.”